hinsley/infinite-go/RULES.md

 - There may not already be a locked stone belonging to the player within the local region.
 - Any self-locked stones present in the local region must belong to the player.

- Self-locked stones are automatically unlocked after five minutes.
+ Self-locked stones are automatically unlocked after one day.